Celebrity restaurants that failed

 Genin-Hahn-Marechal/ABACA/PA Images

-Much like director Spielberg's famous pictures, Dive!, his bizarre, nautical-themed restaurant, was dramatic, colourful and larger than life.
+Much like director Steven Spielberg's famous films, Dive! – his bizarre, nautical-themed restaurant – was dramatic, colourful and larger than life.
 Opened in 1994 in LA's Century City neighbourhood, the restaurant took the shape of a giant yellow submarine.
 Fittingly, it specialised in sub-style sandwiches, with a kitsch gift shop too.
-Lauded film studio exec Jeffrey Katzenberg was in on the project.
-But even these two creative geniuses couldn't make it big in the restaurant world.
+Lauded film studio exec Jeffrey Katzenberg was also in on the project – but even these two creative geniuses couldn't make it big in the restaurant world.

 The film aficionados opened the eccentric LA spot with a view to rapidly expand the concept into other cities around the country.
 The duo did manage to open a branch in Vegas, but their project ultimately saw diners coming in smaller numbers.
-By 1999 the Los Angeles restaurant had closed and, by the early 2000s, the Las Vegas outpost had shuttered.
+By 1999, the Los Angeles restaurant had closed and by the early 2000s the Las Vegas outpost was also shut.

 Anthony Behar/SIPA USA/PA Images